akshayrao96/t4-cicd/README.md

 # Activate your virtual environment.
 For bash terminal
 source <your_venv_dir>/Scripts/activate

 # Example when you name venv as myenv
+# for Windows
 source myenv/Scripts/activate
+# for Mac / Unix
+source myenv/bin/activate
 ```

 ## Installation, Lint & Test